 Process Violations Threaten to Derail Mike Carroll Budget Coverup

-An anonymous email received on November 29, 2020, compelled Irvine Watchdog to re-examine the circumstances surrounding the vote on the budget adjustment at the November 24, 2020 meeting.
+An email received on November 29, 2020, compelled Irvine Watchdog to re-examine the circumstances surrounding the vote on the budget adjustment at the November 24, 2020 meeting.
 In effect, the City Council appears to have failed to follow its own rules in its haste to bring an end to this issue.

 The procedural violations are threefold: